 Sqn.
 Ldr.
 Leonard Trent’s mission can be read in ‘Heroic Tales‘.

 Sgt.
 William Stannard’s story of the same mission can be read in Heroic Tales.

 (Methwold was originally visited in April 2013).

-There are also links to the 352nd at http://www.352ndfightergroup.com/ with a link to the superb ‘Bluenoser’ magazine.
+There is a website dedicated to the 352nd with a link to the superb ‘Bluenoser’ magazine.